optuna/optunahub-web/content/static/anonymous_analytics.md

 ## Anonymous Analytics

-[The OptunaHub library](https://github.com/optuna/optunahub) collects anonymous usage data.
+[The OptunaHub library](https://github.com/optuna/optunahub) collects anonymous usage data when loading packages from [the official OptunaHub registry](https://github.com/optuna/optunahub-registry).
 This data is used to improve the service and is not shared with any third parties.
 You can opt-out of the collection of this data.
 See the last section of this document for instructions on how to opt-out.